-To date, NAAAT has reached 15 percent of its production capacity, with clients mostly in the automobile, truck trailer, and electrical sectors.

-plant layout, together with advanced production techniques, enable it to reduce non-productive time.
-That means it should be able to drive down the cost of similar products and reap

-The plant's location in Indiana is important too: because of NAAAT's proximity to its two largest truck trailer clients in the Midwest, Chicago-based Great Dane Trailers and Lafayette-based Wabash National Corporation, lower transportation costs and timeliness of delivery confer competitive benefits.
+To date, NAAAT has reached 15 percent of its production capacity, with clients mostly in the automobile, truck trailer, and electrical sectors, all of which demand a wide variety of soft alloy products.
+According to NAAAT, its efficient plant layout, together with advanced production techniques, enable it to reduce non-productive time.
+That to its two largest truck trailer clients in the Midwest, Chicago-based Great Dane Trailers and Lafayette-based Wabash National Corporation, lower transportation costs and timeliness of delivery confer competitive benefits.
 Improved operating efficiencies also offer advantages, Du argues, by allowing NAAAT to keep profit margins competitive.